How to Increase IPO Allotment Chances?

 #5 Avoid Technical Rejections

-IPO applications can be rejected on technical grounds without the investor being aware of the errors.
-Since January 1, 2016, all IPO applications must be made through the Application Supported by Blocked Amount (ASBA) mechanism.
-Most investors apply through net banking, which minimizes the potential for errors such as spelling mistakes, name mismatches, or inaccurate cheque details.
-However, applications can still be rejected on technical grounds.
-Even a simple discrepancy like different names in the bank account and PAN can result in a missed opportunity.
+IPO applications can be rejected on technical grounds without the investor even realizing there are errors.
+Since 1 January 2016, all IPO applications must be submitted through the Application Supported by Blocked Amount (ASBA) mechanism.
+Most investors use net banking for their applications, which helps reduce the risk of errors such as spelling mistakes, name mismatches, or incorrect cheque details.
+However, applications can still face rejection due to technical issues.
+Even a minor discrepancy, such as differing names on the bank account and PAN, can lead to a missed opportunity.

 #6 Invest in Parent Company Shares